vacp2p/roadmap/content/qa/vac/nim-libp2p-testing-2025q1.md

 ## Task List

-### Gossipsub Part 2
+### Gossipsub Extended

-* fully qualified name: `vac:qa:vac:nim-libp2p-testing-2024q4:gossipsub-part-2`
+* fully qualified name: `vac:qa:vac:nim-libp2p-testing-2025q1:gossipsub-extended`
 * owner: fbarbu15
 * status: not started
-* start-date: 2025/01/06
+* start-date:
-* end-date: 2025/01/20
+* end-date:

 #### Description
-Expand the gossipsub test coverage by following the test plan, checking what’s not covered, and implementing new tests for those scenarios.
-Make sure the testing is thorough, as this is one of the core components.
+In 2025 Q1, expand Gossipsub test coverage to include more advanced and edge-case scenarios that go beyond core functionality.
+This will cover additional use cases and less common interactions within the protocol, ensuring the robustness of Gossipsub in a wider range of environments.
+The extended tests will address any remaining gaps not covered in Q4 and aim to improve overall test completeness.

 #### Deliverables
 * PRs with links to added tests

 ### Pubsub

-* fully qualified name: `vac:qa:vac:nim-libp2p-testing-2024q4:pubsub`
+* fully qualified name: `vac:qa:vac:nim-libp2p-testing-2025q1:pubsub`
 * owner: fbarbu15
 * status: not started
-* start-date: 2024/10/28
+* start-date:
-* end-date: 2024/11/18
+* end-date:

 #### Description
 Expand the pubsub test coverage by following the test plan,